Manta-Network/sdk/manta-js/README.md

 const privateWallet = await MantaPrivateWallet.init(prodEnvironment,dolphinNetwork);
 ```

+`MantaPrivateWallet.init` has several optional arguments:

+- `maxSendersPullSize`, set by default to 4096.
+- `maxReceiversPullSize`, set by default to 4096.
+- `pullCallback`, callback function after a pull has occured, set by default to `null`.
+- `errorCallback`, callback function after an error has occured, set by default to `null`.

 ## Transacting

 After initialization of the `MantaPrivateWallet` class, `initalWalletSync()` must be called before any transactions are made.

 After every single transaction, to get the latest data from the ledger, `walletSync()` must be called.

-A PolkadotJS `Signer` and public `Address` should be provided to every function that requires transacting.
+A PolkadotJS `Signer` and public PolkadotJS `Address` should be provided to every function that requires transacting.
 Below is an example of how to get these values, this example assumes that the Polkadot JS extension is installed and contains an existing account.

 ### Polkadot JS Transaction Parameters